-On November 1, 2020, the Company entered into a Premium Finance Agreement to finance\$1.1 million of its directors and officers liability insurance premium at an annual percentage rate of 3.94%.
-The financing is payable in three quarterly installments of principal and interest, beginning on January 1, 2021.
-The balance of the insurance premium liability is \$709,000 as of March 31, 2021 and is included in accrued expenses and other current liabilities on the accompanying unaudited condensed consolidated balance sheet.
+On November 1, 2020, the Company entered into a Premium Finance Agreement to finance \$1.1 million of its directors and officers liability insurance premium at an annual percentage rate of 3.94%.
+The financing was payable in three quarterly installments of principal and interest, beginning on January 1, 2021.
+The last payment was made in June 2021 and there was no balance outstanding as of June 30, 2021.

-On November 1, 2019, the Company entered into a Premium Finance Agreement to finance\$837,000 of its directors and officers liability insurance premium at an annual percentage rate of 4.18%.
-The financing was payable inthree quarterly installments of principal and interest, which began on January 1, 2020.
+On November 1, 2019, the Company entered into a Premium Finance Agreement to finance \$837,000 of its directors and officers liability insurance premium at an annual percentage rate of 4.18%.
+The financing was payable in three quarterly installments of principal and interest, which began on January 1, 2020.
 The last payment was made on July 1, 2020 and there was no balance outstanding as of September 30, 2020.